-I enjoy DIY screen printing t-shirts and like to share my experience with others.
+I enjoy DIY screen printing t-shirts and like to share my tips with others.

 In screen printing, the two most commonly used inks are plastisol ink and water-based ink.
 Water-based ink is very easy to clean from the screen: all you have to do is spray it with the hose and it washes away.
 Plastisol ink is a little more difficult.
 However, once you know how to do it, it is fairly simple.
 In this article, I am going to show you how I clean up my screens.